shourabhmodak/terraform-snowflake/README.md

 ```

-Log into Snowflake and execute:
+Log into Snowflake and execute the following to create the Snowflake Service Account User:

 ```sql
 USE ROLE ACCOUNTADMIN;